jmbejara/comp-econ-sp18/HW/hw-07/readme.md

   - Redo the chipotle assignment, this time using R and packages from the "Tidyverse."
 That is, use `dplyr` and `readr` when you can along with the `%>%` pipe operator.
   - Redo all of the questions.
 Be sure to clearly label each question number and the corresponding solution.
+  - I recommend submitting the code as a `.R` file (e.g. `chipotle.R`).
+However, you may use R markdown or an R notebook if you wish.

 **2 points for each question in the Chipotle exercises**